Loading

 Added by Lance Boldt on August 31, 2011 at 11:30am — No Comments

-I am a vertically enhanced female, which I normally see as a benefit except when I am trying to buy clothing.
-Most of the clothing options for women do not come with an option for inseam or length.
-This often leaves me in the dressing room wondering if I can pull of this dress as an empire waist line without looking like a maternity dress or can these jeans be cut into a Capri.
-I am stuck in a world…
+I am a vertically enhanced female which I normally see as a benefit, except when I am trying to buy clothing.
+Most of the clothing options for women do not come with a choice for inseam or length.
+This often leaves me in the dressing room wondering if I can pull of this dress being too short or do these jeans look like capris or a fashion faux pas.
+I am stuck in a world in which one-height-fits-all…

 Continue